 The Ateneo de Manila University is one of the best private universities in the Philippines and a first-rate university in Asia.
 It stands out because of its strong liberal arts tradition and its commitment to service and excellence.
-It offers reputable major programs in science and engineering, social sciences, humanities and management, with English as the primary medium of instruction.
+It offers reputable major programs in science and engineering, social sciences, humanities, and management, with English as the primary medium of instruction.
 Moreover, the university prides itself in its multicultural environment and global outlook.

 The Ateneo is also one of the few quiet, tree-lined campuses in Metro Manila, which makes for a peaceful environment conducive to learning, contemplation, and relaxation.
 It is a peaceful and green campus situated in proximity to the comforts of the city—restaurants, bookstores, coffee shops, malls, banks, supermarkets, public transportation, and more.

 The Philippines is a Southeast Asian archipelago composed of about 7,100 islands.
 It is surrounded by the Philippine Sea on the east, the South China Sea on the west, the Luzon Strait on the north, and the Celebes Sea on the south.
 Manila's position as a business center along with its rich cultural heritage has made it a prime eco-tourism development area in the whole of Metropolitan Manila.
-Metro Manila is a bustling megacity of theatres, museums and commercial centers.
-Situated at the east coast of Luzon, it has been a major city for around four centuries.
-It is the largest and most developed region of the country, and is composed of 17 cities— namely Quezon City, Manila, Valenzuela, Taguig, San Juan, Pateros, Pasig, Pasay, Marikina, Paranaque, Navotas, Muntinlupa, Mandaluyong, Malabon, Makati, Las Pinas, and Caloocan.
+Metro Manila is a bustling megacity of theatres, museums, and commercial centers.
+Situated on the east coast of Luzon, it has been a major city for around four centuries.
+It is the largest and most developed region of the country and is composed of 17 cities— namely Quezon City, Manila, Valenzuela, Taguig, San Juan, Pateros, Pasig, Pasay, Marikina, Paranaque, Navotas, Muntinlupa, Mandaluyong, Malabon, Makati, Las Pinas, and Caloocan.

-There are many places of historical and religious significance such as the San Agustin church, Manila Cathedral, Fort Santiago and the old Walls of Intramuros.
-In addition to historical sites there are areas with first class hotels, coffee shops, nightclubs, specialty restaurants and bars.
+There are many places of historical and religious significance such as the San Agustin Church, Manila Cathedral, Fort Santiago and the old Walls of Intramuros.
+In addition to historical sites, there are areas with first class hotels, coffee shops, nightclubs, specialty restaurants, and bars.

 Ateneo de Manila University promotes the values excellence and service, magis (Jesuit phrase meaning "the more") and cura personalis (“care for the entire person”), professionalism and spiritual maturity.
 This is how students of the Ateneo de Manila are distinguished from others—from how they demonstrate leadership in their chosen fields, in their sense of service and justice in today’s complex world.